micromouseonline/ares/docs/logging.md

 Streaming out data at 100,000 bytes per second would very quickly use up any on-board storage unless it were something like an SD card.
 Even a 4Mbit Flash chip would be filled in 4-5 seconds.

-Clearly, the data that is sent at systick rates will need to be in much smaller packets.
+Clearly, the data that is sent at updateMotion rates will need to be in much smaller packets.
 Arguably the least that is useful at that rate is a timestamp and the forward and rotational velocity.
 From these, a host application could generate the full pose by integration.
 Rounding errors should not accumulate excessively over a typical logging period.
 In binary, that might mean 12 bytes if the velocities are stored as floats or just 8 bytes if the velocities are stored